jsiraco/regex-tutorial/Tutorial.md

 ``` 1(?<Dummy>23) ``` Names this group *Dummy*

 ### Bracket Expressions
-Bracket expressions allow characters to be grouped together inside brackets so that any character inside will return a match.
+Bracket expressions allow characters to be grouped together inside brackets so that any character inside will return a match
 For example:
 ``` [xyx] ``` will return a match if the string contains either an ``` x ```, ``` y ```, or ``` z ```

 ### Character Classes
 Character classes define characters or sets of characters in which a regular expression must or must not contain a match.
+For example:
 ``` \d ``` matches a numary character
 ``` \w ``` matches a alphabetic character
 ``` \s ``` matches a whitespace